 However, as the consigner is responsible for ensuring that the infectious substances shipment is packaged and labelled correctly, they will benefit most from the shipping guidance given.

-For example, we have a lot of customers who have a requirement to send class 6.2 substances relating to veterinary samples, and some who are required to send biological samples (category B) in the post in the UK.
+For example, we have a lot of customers who have a requirement to send class 6.2 substances relating to veterinary samples, and some who are required to send biological samples (category B) via the US postal service.
 We hope that this information will help make their job safer and easier.

 We encourage any parties involved in packaging infectious substances to receive further packaging guidance from ourselves if they are unclear on any of the official regulations.